Happy July! It’s Pride in San Diego, CA!

 Here is some information about Pride and why people attend the festivities.
 LGBTQ+ Pride has different meanings.
 Summarized in the 2018 book, Pride Parades and LGBT Movements,” Peterson et al. (2018, p.218) point out that there are different reasons people attend Pride events including political protest, disruption of heterosexual norms, sexual partner finding, display identity, continue a tradition, meet friends, to have a feeling of belonging and community, and celebration.

-For me, when I think about attending the festivities, I feel happier.
 I focus on more of the excitement that got me here, living life as a queer person with my wife and our daughter.
 I’m mostly out in my world.
-My parents know and love and support my little family as does my brother and his family.
+My parents know and love, and support my little family, as does my brother and his family.
 I’m out in my Jewish world too.
-I’m mostly out as a queer trans-intersex-female psychologist in my professional life too.
-My neighbors have kids who play with my kid and my kid is at an elementary school that has a Rainbow club.
-No one has deemed me unfit for my life and my identities or if they have, they are far from me and I haven’t heard about it.
-I am so freakin’ lucky.
-It’s not perfect by any means, but focusing on the good stuff feels, well, good and empowering.
-Instead of curling into a ball and hiding from the outside world, I want to shout out my joy and happiness.
+I’m mostly out as a queer trans-intersex-female psychologist in my professional life, too.
+My neighbors have kids who play with my kid, and my kid is at an elementary school that has a Rainbow club.

 It is in these moments that I love that Pride here in San Diego is in July.

-For the rest of the country and much of the world, Pride was in June and as it is July, has already happened.
+For the rest of the country and much of the world, Pride was in June, and as it is July, has already happened.
 It is over for another year.
 For those who love the feeling of being in a queer-dominated space, I wholeheartedly encourage them to come visit San Diego in July.
-Or, closer to home, to seek out LGBTQI+ centered-like activities.
+Or, closer to home, to seek out LGBTQI+ centered activities.
 Maybe join a Queer sports team or check out a local LGBTQI+ organization for a game night.

-In July, I love that San Diego keeps the Pride spirit going with all sorts of events.
-While this year I am boycotting the official festival and Pride parade due to safety issues for Jews, I will be attending other Pride related events.
+While this year I am boycotting the official festival and Pride parade due to safety issues for Jews, I will be attending other Pride-related events.

 One event I attended recently was about Black queer history and current experiences in San Diego at Whose World, Whose Home: Uncovering SD's Queer Black Futures and Histories